-What are THE most important factors to consider, for your new signage?
+What are THE most important factors to consider, for your new outdoor signage?

 This numbered checklist will help you make sure every important sign detail is covered.